stuartarchibald/numba/docs/source/developer/contributing.rst

 #.
 The combination of things that Numba has to test well exceeds the capacity of
-   any public CI system, (Python versions x NumPy versions x Operating systems x Architectures x feature libraries (e.g. SVML) x threading backends (e.g. OpenMP, TBB)) and then there's CUDA and ROCm too and all their version variants.
+   any public CI system, (Python versions x NumPy versions x Operating systems x Architectures x feature libraries (e.g. SVML) x threading backends (e.g. OpenMP, TBB)) and then there's CUDA too and all its version variants.

 As a result of the above, public CI is implemented as follows: